 Figure 3.
-A) The schematic energy level diagram of the materials used in the fabrication of the OLED devices, B) and C) the optimized device 2 and 4 using Py-TPE and Py-TriPE as emitter and Bepp2 as ETL.
+A) The schematic energy level diagram of the materials used in the fabrication of the OLED devices, B) and C) the optimized devices 2 and 4 using Py-TPE and Py-TriPE as emitter and Bepp2 as ETL.

 The four non-doped devices 1-4 emitted a sky blue EL peak at 484 nm, 492 nm, 480 nm and 483 nm, respectively with low turn-on voltage over the range 3.1-3.6 V. The Py-TPE exhibited an EL peak at 484nm in device 1, which is similar to the singlet emission in the aggregation state or as the film.
 When the ETL of BmPyPB was replaced by Bepp2 in device 2, the EL emission of Py-TPE in device 2 exhibited a slight red-shift of 8 nm compared to device 1, which is thought to be due to the strong electron-withdrawing ability of Bepp2.

 More importantly, the devices 1 and 2 exhibited excellent EL properties, for example, in device 1, the Py-TPE exhibited the best performance with a maximum brightness (Lmax) of 5453 cd m-2, a maximum current efficiency (c,max) of 7.82 cd A-1 and a maximum powder efficiency (p,max) of 6.40 lm W-1.
 Interestingly, the brightness of device 2 was enhanced to 15750 cd m-2 with equal c,max and p,max of 7.34 cd A-1 and 6.03 lm W-1 at a CIE coordinate of (0.234, 0.389).
 This EL efficiency is higher than previously reported.[28]
-On the other hand, the EL peak of Py-TriPE exhibited a large red shift emission at 480 nm and 483 nm in device 3 and 4, respectively compared to those in their respective film, which is ascribed to their different molecular morphology.[43]
+On the other hand, the EL peak of Py-TriPE exhibited a large red shift emission at 480 nm and 483 nm in devices 3 and 4, respectively compared to those in their respective films, which is ascribed to their different molecular morphology.[43]

 Figure 4.
 (A) EL spectra, plot of (B) luminance and current density with the applied voltage, (C) and the current density versus external quantum efficiency and (D) current density versus current efficiency curve; using Py-TPE as the emitter in EL devices 1-2 and the Py-TriPE in devices 3-4.